16 April 2021

-UK – There are growing opportunities to export electric vehicle (EV) batteries and charging-station technologies to UK.
+UK – There are growing export opportunities in the supply chain of electric vehicle (EV) batteries and charging-station technologies to UK.
 Sales of hybrid electric vehicles are currently up 56%, year-on-year; plugin hybrid electric vehicles are up 139%; and battery electric vehicles, 184%.
-Austrade has identified multiple public opportunities for Australian companies related to electric vehicles charging points in England, Ireland and Wales.
+Post has identified multiple public opportunities for Australian companies related to EV charging points in England, Ireland and Wales.

 Resources & energy

 Sweden – LKAB (Sweden’s state-owned iron ore miner) is diversifying into critical industrial minerals.
 It has announced a letter of intent with Australia’s Talga Resources to develop a lithium-ion battery anode-production facility and integrated graphite-mining operations in northern Sweden.
-Early this year LKAB announced it was investing A$8 million in a pilot plant for extracting rare-earths in northern Sweden.
+LKAB has announced it will invest A$8 million in a pilot plant for extracting rare-earths in northern Sweden.
 At full production this plant would provide 30% of Europe’s current demand for rare–earths.